 We will use collaborative editing tools (Google Drive etc) to rapidly share outcomes of calls, key documents and to solicit feedback from group members.

 The first 6-9 months will involve further discussions with members and stakeholders to prioritise the objectives and secure support for delivering them, which might require the creation of sub-groups focused on specific tasks.
 We envisage our first priority to be the first listed objective, to “Help define a common framework for research data policy allowing for different levels of commitment and requirements and disciplinary differences that could be agreed by multiple stakeholders”, to support academic publishers and others in developing usable and practical research data policies.
-We aim to deliver a draft document, reviewed by group members, by September 2017.
+We will gather requirements in 2017 and present them to group members, by September 2017.

-Our goal is to evolve from an Interest Group to a Working Group by September 2017, and no later than April 2018, in coordination with RDA plenary meetings.
+Our goal is to evolve from an Interest Group to a Working Group for publisher/journal policy by 2018, in coordination with RDA plenary meetings.

 Iain Hrynaszkiewicz (firstname.lastname@example.org), Springer Nature (group proposer)